ChubbyI/DevOpsShowcase1/CONTRIBUTING.md

 This is mostly a personal project and as such some code might not be working at the time you run it as it is still being developed.
 I start things and tend to not finish at times.
-Also some code is written in a way you have to enter ypur own variables in order for it to run (mainly th eterraform scripts).
+Also some code is written in a way you have to enter ypur own variables in order for it to run (mainly thr terraform files).

 However,
 I will still  love your input!
 I want to make contributing to this project as easy and transparent as possible, whether it's: